ramilabbaszade/Javascript-Interview-Questions-and-Simple-Answers/Readme.md

 Overall, strict mode is a feature that can help you write more robust, maintainable and secure code.
 However, it's important to weigh the advantages and disadvantages and decide whether strict mode is the best option for a specific project and development team.

-### 23. • What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
+### 23. What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?

+Advantages:

+- Stronger typing: Some languages that compile to JavaScript, like TypeScript, have built-in support for strong typing, which can help catch errors early and make the code more robust.
+This means that variables have specific types (such as number or string) and the compiler will check that you are using them correctly.
+- Better tooling: Some languages that compile to JavaScript, like CoffeeScript, provide a more concise and expressive syntax, which can make the code more readable and easier to write.
+This can also lead to more efficient and less error-prone code.
+- Access to new features: Some languages that compile to JavaScript, like Dart, provide access to features that are not available in JavaScript, such as classes and interfaces.
+- Better performance: Some languages that compile to JavaScript, like Dart, provide better performance than JavaScript, by providing features such as ahead-of-time (AOT) compilation and garbage collection.

+Disadvantages:

+- Extra setup: In order to use a language that compiles to JavaScript, you'll need to set up a build process, which can be complex and time-consuming.
+This can include installing and configuring additional tools and libraries.
+- Extra Learning: Developers need to learn a new language and its syntax, which can take time and effort.
+- Browser support: Some languages that compile to JavaScript, like Dart, may not be supported by all browsers, which can limit the reach of your application.
+- Additional complexity: The use of a language that compiles to JavaScript can add an additional layer of complexity to the development process.
+- Browser compatibility issues: The generated javascript code may not be compatible with all browsers and versions, which can create compatibility issues.

+In summary, the use of a language that compiles to JavaScript can provide advantages such as better typing, tooling, and performance.
+However, it also introduces additional setup, learning, and compatibility issues that should be considered.
+Whether or not to use a language that compiles to JavaScript depends on the specific needs of your project and the trade-offs you are willing to make.

-### 24. • What tools and techniques do you use debugging JavaScript code?
+### 24. What tools and techniques do you use debugging JavaScript code?

 There are several tools and techniques that can be used to debug JavaScript code, some of the most commonly used are: